g-k-2410/dilemma/README.md

 # dilemma
-In progress project to answer your Whya Hows and Whats.
+Naive project to answer your Whys Hows and Whats.

 # Interactive Dilemma Analyzer with AI